EU 2040 Climate Target: a strong economic and security case for the net-zero transition

 AUTHOR: Linda Kalcher and Neil Makaroff

-Strategic Perspectives welcomes the European Commission’s climate target proposal of a 90% net reduction in greenhouse gas emissions by 2040 compared to 1990 levels.
-It is a feasible and compelling target that can guide strategic decisions for the EU in the coming decade.
+This is a feasible and compelling target that can guide strategic decisions for the European Union (EU) in the coming decade.
 As Strategic Perspectives’s 90% scenario showed, this target can solidify the EU’s position as a leader in the net-zero industrial race.

 • The proposed pathway acknowledges the economic security benefits of achieving a 90% net reduction.
-Investments at the scale of at least €1.5 trillion a year will be required but the EU could €2.4 trillion in economic losses in 2031-2050 and net costs for fossil fuel imports by €2.8 trillion over the same time.
+Investments at the scale of at least €1.5 trillion a year will be required but it is worth noting that, over the same period, the EU could see €2.4 trillion in economic losses in 2031-2050 and €2.8 trillion net costs for fossil fuel imports instead.

 "The European Commission’s proposal is ambitious but realistic.
 It makes a strong economic case for reducing the EU’s fossil fuel dependence in the wake of COP28 in Dubai.
 Cutting fossil fuel use by 80% is an important first step to strengthen energy security.
 Setting clear end dates for coal, oil and gas is essential for a just transition in the energy sector and can make the EU a pioneer on an orderly fossil fuel phase out." - Linda Kalcher, Executive Director of Strategic Perspectives